truonghoangnguyen/nikaya2/docs/.scripts/trungbo-eng-nanamoli-bodhi.part2.md

 18. "Now, Ānanda, it may be that you think thus: 'Certainly, someone else was King Makhādeva on that occasion.'
 But it should not be regarded thus.
 I was King Makhādeva on that occasion.
 I instituted that good practice and later generations continued that good practice instituted by me.
 But that kind of good practice does not lead to disenchantment, to dispassion, to cessation, to peace, to direct knowledge, to enlightenment, to Nibbāna, but only to reappearance in the Brahma-world.
 But there is this kind of good practice that has been instituted by me now, which leads to complete disenchantment, to dispassion, to cessation, to peace, to direct knowledge, to enlightenment, to Nibbāna.
 And what is that good practice?
 It is this Noble Eightfold Path; that is, right view, right intention, right speech, right action, right livelihood, [83] right effort, right mindfulness, and right concentration.
 This is the good practice instituted by me now, which leads to complete disenchantment, to dispassion, to cessation, to peace, to direct knowledge, to enlightenment, to Nibbāna.

 "Ānanda, I say to you: continue this good practice instituted by me and do not be the last man. Ānanda, when there are two men living, he under whom there occurs a breach of this good practice - he is the last man among them.
-Therefore, Ānanda, I say to you: continue this good practice instituted by me and do not be the last man." ${ }^{\prime 813}$
+Therefore, Ānanda, I say to you: continue this good practice instituted by me and do not be the last man." [^813]

 That is what the Blessed One said.
 The venerable Ānanda was satisfied and delighted in the Blessed One's words.